 There are too many factors going against Veilguard for it to see an explosion in sales should it experience a significant decline in sales over the next couple of weeks that slows to a trickle.
 The only way to boost sales would be if EA and BioWare decide to drop the price for the holiday season in an attempt to bolster those numbers.
 But with the game’s departure from the Dragon Age franchise, the poor writing, and limited gameplay compared to previous games, the Dragon Age game that is not a Dragon Age game will be a hard sell to the general audience that is living during a recession and seemingly-tired of anything that might be considered “woke.”

 Yes, BioWare games have always had a bit of the “woke” factor in them.
 But those games had better writing and plot driving them forward.
 Veilguard does not.
 Instead, the game’s writing and tone feels and sounds as if it was written for children looking to play a pretty, colorful game rather than adults looking to enjoy a dark and gritty fantasy game (we recommend Boycotting Dragon Age: The Veilguard).
-Why else would BioWare purposefully exclude spiders from the Veilguard?
+Why else would BioWare purposefully exclude spiders from the Dragon Age: The Veilguard?

 Suffice to say, Dragon Age: The Veilguard is on track to be the next big flop in BioWare’s cap.
 The real question is, will it be three strikes and you are out for BioWare?
 Or will it all hinge on Mass Effect 5 which the Dragon Age team is now helping to finish?
 And can consumers be convinced to purchase BioWare’s newest game?